 José Luis Rodríguez Espinosaa

-With the intention of promoting the most emerging art, Drap-Art signed a collaboration agreement with the University of Barcelona to include in its festival a special call for students from the Faculty of Fine Arts of the University of Barcelona.
+With the intention of promoting the most emerging art, Drap-Art signed a collaboration agreement with the University of Barcelona in 2016 to include in its festival a special call for students from the Faculty of Fine Arts.
 This year they will carry out performances, artistic actions and co-creations under the motto of Public vs. Private, Reflections around Space, at Plaza del Rey during the festival, wanting to show how this relationship has changed during the pandemic.

 The aim of this collaboration is to facilitate the entry into the world of art for new generations of Catalan artists.
 The project, tutored by Eulàlia Grau, Toni Asensio, Joan Miquel Porquer, Jasmina Llobet and Anaïs Civit, will also include panels on art and sustainability within the framework of the Research Days on Service-Learning (ApS) and community pedagogy in art.